 - Ohio's abortion laws have been in flux since the Dobbs v.
 Jackson Women's Health Organization decision overturned Roe v.
 Wade in 2022.
 There is a 2019 state law banning abortion after 6 weeks of pregnancy, but it is currently enjoined and not in effect; as a result, abortion remains legal until approximately 22 weeks of pregnancy. - The Ohio Supreme Court is considering the case.
-At the same time, a constitutional amendment to guarantee abortion access will appear on the ballot in November. - Birthing people or pregnant women are required to receive state-mandated counseling that contains misinformation about abortion before they can have the procedure.
+At the same time, a constitutional amendment to guarantee abortion access was approved by voters in November 2023. - Birthing or pregnant people are required to receive state-mandated counseling that contains misinformation about abortion before they can have the procedure.
 Women must wait 24 hours after counseling before the procedure. - Parents must give their consent before a minor can receive abortion care. - Abortion care is only publicly funded in cases of life endangerment, rape, or incest. - The state requires abortion clinics to meet unnecessary and onerous standards related to their facility, equipment, and staff. - Ohio's abortion rate in 2020 was 9.3 procedures per 1,000 women aged 15 44.

-FAMILY PLANNING SERVICES 9 10
+FAMILY PLANNING SERVICES9 10